-A paediatric trained nurse or first aider is available on site at all times as required by the regulations.
-All School staff and teaching assistants undertook paediatric training provided by Surrey First.
+A first aider or paediatric trained nurse is available on site at all times as required by the regulations.
+A paediatric first aider will always attend outings with EYFS pupils.
+All EYFS staff and EYFS teaching assistants undertake paediatric training provided by Surrey First.
 This qualification is valid for three years.
-Staff are sent for reminders for refresher training.
+Staff are scheduled for refresher training by the School Nurse.